Yespo-CDP/yespo-shopify/README.md

   - `read_all_orders`

 Shopify webhooks used:
-  - `orders/create` → creates a new order in Yespo
-  - `orders/updated` → updates existing order data
+  - `orders/updated` → creates or updates existing order data

 ---